 The Toro also comes with two additional nozzles to create even rows and piles, plus a concentrator to focus the wind at stubborn leaves like a power washer.
 Even without the extra nozzles, we were still impressed with its narrow blade of air.
 As a result, we had precise, crisp lines of lawn after we ran a pass through the leaf pile.

-We liked that the Toro doubles as a vacuum and mulcher, too.
+It also doubles as a vacuum and mulcher, too.
 After pushing our leaves into a neat pile, we pulled off the nozzle and attached the vacuum tube.
-It sucks up leaves, twigs, and even pine cones.
+The Toro sucks up leaves, twigs, and even pine cones.
 Then, the spinning blade chops it up and spits out fine, garden-ready mulch.

-The EGO LB4801 swept the competition in run-time, lasting 22 minutes at maximum wind power — a full 50 percent longer than the competition.
+Sometimes even an extension cord can’t help you get to all the parts of your yard that need tidying.
+The EGO LB4803 is a cordless leaf blower with a surprisingly strong battery.
+It swept the competition in run-time, lasting 22 minutes at maximum wind power — a full 50 percent longer than the competition.
 Holding the EGO to low power is still plenty fast enough to clear a thinner leaf layer off the lawn, and extends the battery life up to an hour.

 We liked the EGO’s continuous dial, which sits at the front of the handle.
 When we needed to get the last leaves into our target square, a simple adjustment scaled down the power.
 And when we wanted to get an extra burst, we could activate the turbo button with a press of our thumb to free leaves that had been wedged into a corner.